Tracking Residential Growth

 Since 1992 the State of Maryland has adopted a variety of Smart Growth laws and policies.
 Many of these laws and policies have been administered by the Maryland Department of Planning.

 The Maryland Department of Planning is a comprehensive resource for maps of current land use for every jurisdiction in Maryland.
 The maps were developed using a combination of aerial photography, satellite imagery, and parcel data from MdProperty View.

-In Maryland each local jurisdiction is responsible for its own zoning with the exception of municipalities.
+In Maryland each local jurisdiction is responsible for its own zoning, with the exception of certain municipalities that do not exercise planning and zoning authority particularly many of the towns in Prince George’s County.
 In larger, more developed jurisdictions there can be a hundred or more zoning categories.
-Because each county is uniquely different from the other, a system of zoning uniformity was necessary to grasp the big picture.
-In an effort to simplify this local zoning matter the Maryland Department of Planning has created Generalized Zoning Categories.
-These categories are based on the specific zoning criteria, intent of the zone, and allowable density range for each county.
-There are three main Generalized Zoning Categories: Resource Protection, Residential Zoning and Other.
-Then these three main categories are broken down even further into 12 Generalized Zoning Districts.
+Because each county is uniquely different, the Maryland Department of Planning (MDP) developed a system of zoning uniformity to help state agencies and other planning stakeholders grasp the big picture.
+To simplify this local zoning matter for regional and state planning purposes, MDP created Generalized Zoning Categories.
+These categories are based on the specific zoning criteria, intent of the zone, and allowable density range for each county and all municipalities with planning and zoning authority.
+There are three main Generalized Zoning Categories: Rural, Residential, and Other.
+These three main categories are broken down even further into 11 Generalized Zoning Districts.

 Maryland Priority Funding Areas Online

 Published PFA maps for Download